evoldoers/historian/README.md

 # Indel Historian
-Reconstruction of phylogenetic insertion-deletion histories using the transducer method (see [Westesson et al, 2012](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0034572) for an evaluation and brief description of the method, or [this arXiv report](http://arxiv.org/abs/1103.4347) for a tutorial introduction).
+Reconstruction of evolutionary indel & substitution histories using the phylogenetic transducer method (see [Westesson et al, 2012](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0034572) for an evaluation and brief description of the method, or [this arXiv report](http://arxiv.org/abs/1103.4347) for a tutorial introduction).

 <pre><code>